New East Prussia

 New East Prussia (Neuostpreußen; Prusy Nowowschodnie; Naujieji Rytprūsiai) was a province of the Kingdom of Prussia from 1795 to 1807.
 It was created out of territory annexed in the Third Partition of the Polish–Lithuanian Commonwealth and included parts of Masovia, Podlaskie, Trakai voivodeship and Žemaitija.
 In 1806 it had 914,610 inhabitants with a territory of less than 55,000 km2, mainly Poles, Lithuanians, Jews and Belarusians.

 Geography

-New East Prussia encompassed territory between East Prussia and the Vistula, Bug, and Neman rivers.
+New East Prussia encompassed territory between East Prussia and the Vistula, Bug, and Memel rivers.

 1807 Treaties of Tilsit

 Following Napoleon Bonaparte's victory in the War of the Fourth Coalition and the Greater Poland Uprising of 1806 the Province of New East Prussia was ceded according to the 1807 Treaties of Tilsit: